Tutankhamun’s Family – Part I

-On the western bank of Thebes, the site of Kom el-Hettan, which corresponds with the funerary temple that Amenhotep III built in the fourteenth century BCE, attests to the reign of Tutankhamun’s grandfather—the golden age of Egypt.
-Behind the huge Colossi of Memnon stood the largest temple of millions of years built in the New Kingdom, full of royal and divine statues.
+On the western bank of Thebes the site of Kom el-Hettan, the funerary temple that Amenhotep III built in the fourteenth century BCE, attests to the reign of Tutankhamun’s grandfather— known as the golden age of Egypt.
+Behind the huge Colossi of Memnon stood the largest temple built in the New Kingdom, full of royal and divine statues.

-Amongst the king’s most prominent high officials and courtiers, a certain Amenhotep, the son of Hapu, who was very close to Amenhotep III, went down in history.
+Amongst the king’s most prominent high officials and courtiers, a certain Amenhotep, the son of Hapu, who was very close to Amenhotep III, made his name in the history books.
 As architect and ‘director of all the king’s works’, Amenhotep, son of Hapu, built the Colossi of Memnon and probably directed the construction of Amenhotep III’s funerary temple.
 He was such an important figure that Amenhotep III granted him the right to construct his own small funerary temple on the western bank of Thebes, an honour that was usually only reserved for the pharaohs.
 It is probably for these reasons that, centuries later, during the Late Period and even during the Ptolemaic era, Amenhotep, son of Hapu, was deified along with other great figures in Pharaonic history, such as Imhotep, the architect of the step pyramid built at the necropolis of Ṣaqqārah.

 The causes of Amenhotep III’s death are not known.
 It is possible that the king died after a long illness, which may explain his deep devotion to the lioness goddess Sekhmet; hundreds of granite statues of the goddess were found in the Theban area, and she was known for her great healing power.
 Amenhotep III was buried in a valley—the Western Valley—not far from the Valley of the Kings.
 Queen Tiy survived her husband and lived to see one of her sons ascend the throne—the young Amenhotep IV (later known as Akhenaten), Tutankhamun’s father.